prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-19-dynamic-programming.md

 ### 5.5 Problem : Gold Mine
 ---

 There is a gold mine measuring n x m.
-The gold mine is divided into 1 x 1 squares, each of which contains a certain size of gold. <br>
+The gold mine is divided into 1 x 1 squares, each of which contains a certain size of gold. <br/>
 Miners start with the first row and start digging for gold.
-You can start from any row in the first column. <br>
+You can start from any row in the first column. <br/>
 After that, it must move to one of three positions: upper right, lower right, and lower right each time over m-1 times.

 Write a program that outputs the maximum amount of gold that a miner can obtain as a result.